ajpenner/meta-raspberrypi/docs/extra-build-config.md

     ENABLE_DWC2_PERIPHERAL = "1"

+Note: This setting is incompatible with the ENABLE_DWC2_OTG and ENABLE_DWC2_HOST

+## Enable USB OTG (on the go) support

+The standard USB driver only supports host mode operations.
+Users who want to use gadget modules like g_ether and support host mode should set the following in local.conf:

+    ENABLE_DWC2_OTG = "1"

+Note: This setting is incompatible with the ENABLE_DWC2_PERIPHERAL and ENABLE_DWC2_HOST

 ## Enable USB host support

 By default in case of the Compute Module 4 IO Board the standard USB driver